aalacy/storelocatore-scrapers/apify/himanshu/storelocator/subway_com/README.md

 Please make sure that:
 * Your scraper can be run successfully by executing https://github.com/SafeGraphInc/crawl-service/blob/master/scripts/run_scraper.sh
 * The resulting output passes https://github.com/SafeGraphInc/crawl-service/blob/master/scripts/validate.py

-address with no number,address contains state name,invalid zip,same coods and i checked all data is true for this site so for the location id there is a main location id and then sub category id and both of these combined are unique so lets say some of the location have same main id but different category id i tried to combine them but the validator keep throwing error so for now i have put missing for the id